1988–89 Los Angeles Clippers season

 The 1988–89 Los Angeles Clippers season was the 19th season for the Los Angeles Clippers in the National Basketball Association, and their fifth season in Los Angeles, California.

+Season summary

+Off-season

-The Clippers won the NBA draft lottery, and selected power forward Danny Manning from the University of Kansas with the first overall pick in the 1988 NBA draft, then selected shooting guard Hersey Hawkins out of Bradley University with the sixth overall pick, but then traded him to the Philadelphia 76ers in exchange for power forward, and top draft pick Charles D. Smith from the University of Pittsburgh, and acquired point guard, and top draft pick Gary Grant out of the University of Michigan from the Seattle SuperSonics.
+The Clippers won the NBA draft lottery, and selected power forward Danny Manning from the University of Kansas with the first overall pick in the 1988 NBA draft; the team also selected shooting guard Hersey Hawkins out of Bradley University with the sixth overall pick.
+However, the Clippers soon traded Hawkins to the Philadelphia 76ers in exchange for rookie power forward, and first-round draft pick Charles D. Smith from the University of Pittsburgh; the team also acquired rookie point guard, and first-round draft pick Gary Grant out of the University of Michigan from the Seattle SuperSonics on draft day.

+For the season, the Clippers slightly updated their road uniforms, changing the color of their jersey number from blue to white; these uniforms only lasted for just one season.